Compare & Buy Car, Bike and Health Insurance Online - InsuranceDekho

 So there you have it, a quick look at the Claim Settlement Ratio.
 It's one piece of the puzzle, helping you make a more informed choice when buying insurance.
 But remember, it's not the only factor to consider.

-Claim Settlement Ratio Vs Incurred Claim Ratio
+What is Claim Settlement Ratio Vs. Incurred Claim Ratio? - Know the Difference

-Incurred Claim Ratio (ICR)
+What is the Incurred Claim Ratio (ICR)?

 Do you know what Incurred Claim Ratio is?
 It's quite a significant term in the insurance world.
 Simply put, ICR tells you how much an insurance company has paid in claims compared to their collected premiums.
 Now, you might be wondering why this ratio is essential.
 Let's dive in and discover the details.